 I started from the beach area and walked along the shore of the big lake, Lake Bemidji.
 There is a wildlife viewing station that was an excellent place to rest.
 That trail wound around to the other end of the park where it crossed the road and joined the Bog Walk.
 I decided to check in with the place of lost keys.

-There were not many people here on this day.
+There were not many people here on that day in May 2021.
 A few on the popular Bog Walk but no one on the other trails.
 The people I did see were sociable and greeted me in passing.
 I like that about hiking in Minnesota.
 People say things to strangers like, “Hello” and “Nice day, isn’t it?”

 What stories do you have about losing things or finding things on the trail?
 It could be interesting to get metaphorical about losing and finding the keys.
 Sometimes the things we lose or find are not things at all.

 I’m glad I visited the bog walk early in my walk so I did not rush there.
 In August 2020 I wore my mask, but in May 2021 it did not seem necessary.
 The boardwalk is too narrow to social distance when encountering other hikers, but it was not very busy in May.
 Looking for interesting plants is what I like to do there.
 In August it was too late in the summer for Lady Slippers.
 In 2021, May was too early.
 I saw plenty of other flowers.
 In the past I read the Ojibwe names of the plants on the informational signs.
-I did not see them this time.
-Why were they not included in the new signage?
+I did not see them on the new signage in May 2021 but one had returned when I was there in August 2021.
+I hope to learn more Ojibwe plant names in the future.
 I appreciate how much work goes into maintaining this section of the park.

 In each post lately, I bring up race.
 It is part of what I notice.
-Once again, I saw only white people.
-I’m not going to speculate any further on that today but I invite you to comment if you feel so led.
+On past trips here, I saw only white people.
+In August 2021 we passed a group of about 15 people who seemed to be together and it seemed that 3 different ethnic groups were represented.
+They smiled and greeted us as we passed each other.
+I love noticing uplifting experiences like that.
+I’m not going to speculate any further on that but I invite you to comment if you feel so led.

 What stories do you have of Lake Bemidji State Park?